rogerpadilla/nukak/README.md

 ### <a name="installation"></a> Installation

-1. Install the `nukak` core package:
+1. Install the `nukak` main package:

 ```sh
 npm install nukak --save